Man Utd injury news: Anthony Martial & Luke Shaw to miss Premier League clash with Southampton | Goal.com

 The injury to Martial will likely see Marcus Rashford given the nod in the striker role, with the likes of Dan James, Juan Mata, Jesse Lingard, and 17-year-old Mason Greenwood also pushing for starts in support of the England man.

-The news of the Frenchman's absence will be a source of frustration to Solskjaer, with Martial having been in impressive form at the start of the 2019-20 campaign.
+The news of France international Martial's absence will be a source of frustration to Solskjaer, with him having been in impressive form at the start of the 2019-20 campaign.

 The 23-year-old scored in the 4-0 opening-weekend victory over Chelsea and followed that up with a goal in the 1-1 draw with Wolves at Molineux.